artsy/artsy.github.io/_posts/2019-05-10-server-rendering-responsively.md

 ## What's left to solve?

-Our SSR & responsive design toolbox does a lot of things well.
+Our SSR and responsive design toolbox does a lot of things well.
 We get great performance from both the server and client.
 Our site looks great on any device.

 We do have some SEO concerns, though.
 Since we're server-rendering multiple breakpoints, it's likely that search